Customary law in South Africa: Constitutional recognition of customary law

+Section 211 of the Constitution of 1996 recognises customary law and requires South African courts to "apply customary law when that law is applicable, subject to the Constitution and any legislation that specifically deals with customary law".
+The status of customary law is also protected indirectly by various provisions of the Bill of Rights, mostly notably the right to freedom of belief and opinion and the rights to culture and cultural community.
+The application of customary law is subject to the Constitution as well as to any legislation that specifically deals with it.

 Constitutional Court case law

-There have been a number of cases that have come before the Constitutional Court requiring it to interpret and apply the rights and principles in the Constitution pertaining to ACL.
+There have been a number of cases that have come before the Constitutional Court requiring it to interpret and apply the rights and principles in the Constitution pertaining to African customary law (ACL).
 In doing so, the CC has not only been faced with the challenge of elucidating the extent to which ACL is now recognised, but it has also had to address the issue of how to go about ascertaining what that law in fact is.
-The first such substantive case is Alexkor Ltd and Another v the Richtersveld Community and Others, which involved the appeal of a claim for restitution of land by the Richtersveld Community ('the Community'), an indigenous South African community, in terms of the Restitution of Land Rights Act.
+The first such substantive case is Alexkor v Richtersveld Community, which involved the appeal of a claim for restitution of land by the Richtersveld Community ('the Community'), an indigenous South African community, in terms of the Restitution of Land Rights Act.
 The Constitutional Court therefore had to examine whether or not the Community had rights in land in 1913 and, if so, whether or not it was subsequently dispossessed 'as a result of past racially discriminatory laws or practices.'
 It was in answering the first of these questions that the Court made various authoritative comments regarding the extent to which ACL is now recognised.

 The Court essentially stated two broad principles.
 Firstly, ACL is an independent source of law, not to be interpreted 'through the common-law lens.'
 Instead, it is to be seen as parallel to the common law.
 Secondly, the recognition of ACL is circumscribed by its consistency with the Constitution and any legislation concerning ACL.
 The CC drew specifically on s 211(3) of the Constitution.
 Applying these principles, the Court found that the Community did indeed have (indigenous) rights in land in 1913, which were left unaltered by British annexation.
 It then added an important third principle – that customary law in the Constitution really referred to the living form of that law: